1 OF 6

 Alarmingly, Neisseria gonorrhoeae, the pathogen that causes gonorrhea, has developed resistance to nearly every drug used for treatment.
 The CDC recommends treating infection with two drugs simultaneously, one administered by shot and the other orally.

-Previous studies have found N. gonorrhoeae produces transporters that are tasked with acquiring the minerals iron and zinc, which are needed to support bacterial growth.
+Previous studies have found Neisseria gonorrhoeae produces transporters that are tasked with acquiring the minerals iron and zinc, which are needed to support bacterial growth.

 Cynthia Nau Cornelissen

 In a recent study, Cornelissen discovered that blocking the ability of Neisseria gonorrhoeae to uptake zinc can stop infection, a finding that provides insight into how to block the growth of the pathogen and one that could move gonorrhea vaccine development forward.